Inflectra/spira-documentation/docs/Spira-User-Manual/Program-Capabilities.md

 !!! info "These features are only available in SpiraPlan"

-Capabilities and [Program Milestones](../Spira-User-Manual/Program-Milestones) give you powerful ways to manage delivery of features and releases across multiple products at once - in other words at a program level.
+Capabilities and [Program Milestones](../Program-Milestones) give you powerful ways to manage delivery of features and releases across multiple products at once - in other words at a program level.
 Capabilities let you define cross-product, program-level features (requirements).
 You can customize capabilities with system-wide [types](../../Spira-Administration-Guide/Program-Capabilities/#types), [statuses](../../Spira-Administration-Guide/Program-Capabilities/#statuses), [priorities](../../Spira-Administration-Guide/Program-Capabilities/#priorities), and fully [customizable fields](../../Spira-Administration-Guide/System-Custom-Properties).
-You can link capabilities to product requirements to track their progress at a higher level.
+You can link capabilities to product requirements to track their progress at a higher level, and tag them with a program milestone to manage their delivery timetable.

-!!! info "Use cases for capabilities"
+!!! question "Use cases for capabilities"
     You can think of capabilities as program-level requirements.
 With deep customizations, you can use them in a variety of different ways.
 Here are a few to help guide you using them.

     - You have two **separate but similar products** - one for an iOS app, the other for an Android app.
 Create a capability for a common feature (e.g. a new user interaction), and link the relevant requirements to that capability.
 You can now easily see how those requirements are doing.
 This lets you know when the higher level capability is ready so you can release the feature to both platforms at the same time.
 In this way, you can track progress of similar or complimentary features delivered across multiple products.